-I have recently completed further training in Internal Family Systems (IFS) which is an amazing approach that facilitates us to recognise and accept all parts of ourselves.
+Over the past several years, I have been completing ongoing training in Internal Family Systems (IFS) .
+This is an amazing approach that facilitates us to recognise and accept all parts of ourselves.
 IFS has been shown to be effective at helping a wide variety of conditions, including trauma, addiction, anxiety, and depression.

 For more information on IFS, click here.

 Leichhardt Counselling & Psychotherapy